ayalaco/Web_scraping_with_Scrapy/amazon/Tutorial.md

 **"allowed_domains" -** contains a list of the domains we're interested in scraping.
 It will prevent our spider from following links that lead outside of the specified domains during scraping.
 Do not add "https://" in the begining!

 **"start_urls" -** contains the urls of the pages we would like to start scraping from.
 Scrapy automatically adds "http://" to the url we inputed.
-Make sure to change that it "https://" if that is the case for your url.
+Make sure to change it to "https://" if that is the case for your url.
 Scrapy will send sequential requests to these specified urls and the response downloaded from each url will be passed on to the **"parse()"** method to be processed (The "response" holds the url page's content and it has many helpful methods to process said content).

 **"parse() -"** This method is used to extract the scraped data and find new urls to follow and send new requests to.